Dynamic random-access memory: Double data rate synchronous DRAM

 Double data rate SDRAM (DDR SDRAM or DDR) was a later development of SDRAM, used in PC memory beginning in 2000.
-Subsequent versions are numbered sequentially (DDR2, DDR3, etc.).
+Subsequent specifications are numbered sequentially (DDR2, DDR3, etc.).
 DDR SDRAM internally performs double-width accesses at the clock rate, and uses a double data rate interface to transfer one half on each clock edge.
 DDR2 and DDR3 increased this factor to 4× and 8×, respectively, delivering 4-word and 8-word bursts over 2 and 4 clock cycles, respectively.
 The internal access rate is mostly unchanged (200 million per second for DDR-400, DDR2-800 and DDR3-1600 memory), but each access transfers more data.

 Direct Rambus DRAM

 Direct RAMBUS DRAM (DRDRAM) was developed by Rambus.
 First supported on motherboards in 1999, it was intended to become an industry standard, but was outcompeted by DDR SDRAM, making it technically obsolete by 2003.

 Reduced Latency DRAM

-Reduced Latency DRAM (RLDRAM) is a high performance double data rate (DDR) SDRAM that combines fast, random access with high bandwidth, mainly intended for networking and caching applications.
+Reduced Latency DRAM (RLDRAM) is a high-performance double data rate (DDR) SDRAM that combines fast, random access with high bandwidth, mainly intended for networking and caching applications.